-Great importance is given to the control of postoperative pain that is evaluated with appropriate scales (NRS, CPOT) both before and after drug treatment.
-Equally important is the evaluation of sedation (RASS scale) and delirium (ICDSC scale).
+Great importance is given to the control of postoperative pain, which is evaluated with appropriate scales (NRS, CPOT) both before and after drug treatment.
+Also important is the evaluation of sedation (RASS scale) and delirium (ICDSC scale).
 Psychological support is available for both patients (especially long-stay patients) and relatives.
 A questionnaire was recently introduced to assess the relatives’ satisfaction on the quality of care provided: the collected data will be useful to improve the service.

-Patients with respiratory failure are treated either with invasive ventilation (IPPV, BiPAP, SIMV, CPAP) or non-invasive (NIV with helmet), with inhalation of nitric oxide (NO), with ECMO v-v and subjected to procedures if necessary diagnostic (bronchoscopy) or invasive therapeutic (percutaneous tracheostomy).
+Patients with respiratory failure are treated either with invasive (IPPV, BiPAP, SIMV, CPAP) or non-invasive ventilation (NIV with helmet), with inhalation of nitric oxide (NO), with v-vECMO and if necessary are subjected to diagnostic (bronchoscopy) or therapeutic invasive procedures (percutaneous tracheostomy).

 The doctors of the OU are involved in scientific research activities.
 The research is very closely linked to the daily clinical activity and the type of patients that most frequently come to observation, such as the search for early markers of perioperative renal insufficiency, the study of new pharmacological protocols that allow the maintenance of optimal neurological parameters, the study of alternative methods of ventilation and the optimization of the heart-lung interaction.